rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 (OK, checking `getAttachmentsAsync` is ugly, office.js could provide some nicer and more stable way to identify the exact `item` type.
 This is still not bad.
 Let's move on.)

+`doSomethingWithViewedEmail` and `doSomethingWithComposedEmail` can now be coded with confidence following corresponding `MessageRead` or `MessageCompose` types.
+IntelliSense makes writing these a breeze and the code is very clean.
+E.g., `subject` is just a `string` in `MessageRead`.

-I can use these almost without any casting (except for correcting the type _office.js_ gave me):
+I can use these without any casting (except for correcting the type _office.js_ gave me):

 ```JavaScript
 //Fixes office.js typing, replaces `&`-s with `|`-s because that is what the runtime value is